ibm-cloud-docs/satellite/hadr.md

 You are responsible for configuring your cluster to achieve the appropriate level of availability for your apps and services.
 The level of availability that you set up for your cluster impacts your coverage under the [{{site.data.keyword.cloud_notm}} HA service level agreement terms](/docs/overview?topic=overview-slas).
 For example, to receive full HA coverage under the SLA terms, you must set up a multizone cluster with a total of at least 6 worker nodes, two worker nodes per zone that are evenly spread across three zones.

 You are responsible for the recovery of the workloads that run the cluster and your application data.
-For more information on your responsibilities for disaster recovery, see [Your responsibilities with using IBM Cloud Kubernetes Service](/docs/openshift?topic=openshift-responsibilities_iks#disaster-recovery).
+For more information on your responsibilities for disaster recovery, see [Your responsibilities](/docs/satellite?topic=satellite-responsibilities).

 ## Change management
 {: #change-management-hadr}